Rural Tribal Health

 - U.S. Department of Health and Human Services Office of Minority Health (OMH) – Works to improve the health of minority populations, including American Indians and Alaska Natives

-- National Institute of Health, National Institute on Minority Health and Health Disparities (NIMHD) – Supports health disparities research, including work on disparities in American Indian and Alaska Native populations
+- National Institute on Minority Health and Health Disparities (NIMHD) – Supports health disparities research, including work on disparities in American Indian and Alaska Native populations

 To what extent is a lack of healthcare workforce a barrier for meeting the needs of rural AI/AN populations?

-Health workforce shortages are a significant barrier to achieving desired health outcomes at Indian Health Services (IHS) and tribal facilities.
-According to Testimony of the National Indian Health Board Oversight Hearing on Indian Country Priorities for the 114th Congress, recruitment and retention of healthcare professionals at these facilities continues to prove challenging due to:
+Health workforce shortages are a significant barrier to achieving desired health outcomes at Indian Health Service (IHS) and tribal facilities.
+According to a 2018 GAO report, recruitment and retention of healthcare professionals at these facilities continues to prove challenging due to:

 - Remote and rural locations